ctron/rpm-builder/src/site/markdown/index.md

  * Non-SNAPSHOT versions are taken as is an get the release `1` assigned.

- * The Non-SNAPSHOT release value can be overridden using the parameter `release`
+ * The Non-SNAPSHOT release value can be overridden using the parameter `release`.

- * SNAPSHOT versions will get the `-SNAPSHOT` removed and get a generated release identifier assigned
+ * SNAPSHOT versions will get the `-SNAPSHOT` removed and get a generated release identifier assigned.

- * The release identifier is a combination of the parameter "snapshotReleasePrefix" (defaults to `0.`) and the current timestamp in the format `yyyyMMddHHmm`
+ * The release identifier is a combination of the parameter `snapshotReleasePrefix` (defaults to `0.`) and the value of the parameter `snapshotBuildId` (defaults to the current timestamp in the format `yyyyMMddHHmm`).

- * The parameter "release" has no effect for "-SNAPSHOT" versions
+ * The parameter "release" has no effect for "-SNAPSHOT" versions.
+Unless the parameter `forceRelease` is set to `true`, in which case the build will always fall back to the Non-SNAPSHOT behavior and use the `release` field as it is.

 For example will the RPM version for the Maven version `1.0.0` be `1.0.0-1`.
 And the Maven version of `1.0.0-SNAPSHOT` will result in `1.0.0-0.201604250101` (depending on the actual date and time).

-The result is a SNAPSHOT release which is always lower than the final release.
+The result of these rules are  SNAPSHOT releases which is always lower than the final release.
+Unless you override using `forceRelease` and and `snapshotBuildId`.

 ## Contributing